On November 8th, 2022,

 The government reinstated Japan’s visa waiver program, allowing nationals from 68 countries to visit the country for a short-term stay without applying for a visa in advance.
 If you didn’t need a visa to travel to Japan before the pandemic, you can travel here visa-free again from October 2022.

 Before you travel

-Get a vaccination certificate, or a Covid-19 test if you are not vaccinated
+Get a valid vaccination certificate or proof of a negative test

 Unvaccinated travellers are required to submit a certificate of a negative Covid-19 test conducted within 72 hours of departure.
-See the Ministry of Health, Labour and Welfare website for more details on the required test certificate.
+See the Ministry of Health website for more details on the required test certificate.